-Probably one of the most thumbs-down things about the coronavirus pandemic is being able to see your neighbors, but not being able to get closer than six feet to them.
+Probably one of the most thumbs-down things about the coronavirus pandemic is being able to see your neighbors and nearby friends, but not being able to get closer than six feet to them.
 If you and your crew are feeling the disconnect, don’t stress!
 With a little creativity, you can get back to feeling as tightknit as ever within your community.
-Scroll down to see our super fun ideas for bringing your neighbors together without actually being in a crowd.
+Scroll down to see our super fun ideas for bringing your community together without actually being in a crowd.

 1. Organize a scavenger hunt.